Time is a measure that cannot be personally repeated or replaced. Once used, it’s gone. As time goes on, it becomes personally more and more valuable.

 It’s how we expend that time, that is the test of value.

 And, why pay those costs, at that particular chosen college?
+Does it really make a difference where and how you get your learning?

 See this from a recent Wall Street Journal Q&A